 Tammy Bedilion Koratich is Colby’s aunt, Carrie’s older sister, and co-founder of Colby’s Stars Foundation, Inc., where she currently serves as the Secretary/ Treasurer.
 Tammy is no stranger to cancer herself, being a breast cancer survivor since 2007, and having watched several family members succumb to this horrible disease.
 Tammy vowed to help “Pay it Forward” when she witnessed the community come together during her treatments and through the curing of Colby.
 She spends countless hours advocating for and supporting others who are finding themselves in a similar fight.
 She is a Human Resource Officer for the Department of Corrections at SCI Greene in Waynesburg, PA., and enjoys spending time with her family.
-She and her husband Mike are the proud parents of Gavin, who is majoring in Psychology at W&J College.
+She and her husband Mike are the proud parents of Gavin, who is a teacher in West Virginia.

 Tammy Bedilion Koratich

 Ron Headlee is a retired elementary physical education teacher from the Jeff-Morgan School District where he taught for 31 years.
-He is currently the Head wrestling and tennis coach at nearby Waynesburg University.
-Ron wanted to be a part of this board because he wanted to give back to the community that supported him for so many years.
+He recently retired as the Head wrestling and tennis coach at nearby Waynesburg University.
+Ron wanted to be a part of Colby's Stars Foundation because he wanted to give back to the community that supported him for so many years.
 He resides in Waynesburg with his wife Karen.
-The couple has two sons, Drew and Ethan and recently became Grandparents to grandson Everette Headlee.
+The couple has two sons, Drew and Ethan and three grandchildren, Everette, Maren, and Malcom.